 Dust kicks up on a hill in the distance.
 The pasture vibrates, taking the abuse of thousands of feet stamping into the ground.
 A crowd on the other side of the range feels the energetic air and cheers in approval.
 The first cowboy crests the hill, snapping his whip in the air, rearing back on his horse and hollering into the wind.
 Three more join him, yelling and cracking whips into the widening dust cloud.
 A buffalo charges through the dirty mist.
 The leader of the pack runs down the hill with 1,300 more buffalo behind him.
 The crowd screams in excitement.

-American Bison—named the national mammal earlier this year—haven't always had such booming numbers as they do here at Custer State Park.
+American Bison—named the national mammal earlier last year—haven't always had such booming numbers as they now do here at Custer State Park.
 They were once nearly extinct from overhunting, but conservation efforts boosted the population to the current roughly 500,000 bison throughout the country.
 Custer State Park’s herd is one of the largest—second only to the herd at Yellowstone.

 The Buffalo Roundup unofficially begins at 6:00 a.m. when a caravan of cars makes its way through Custer State Park to the viewing area.
 A pancake and sausage breakfast at 6:15 kicks off the festivities.
-The parking lots close at 9, and then you’re stuck until the entire herd is safely in the corrals, at about noon.
+The parking lots close at 9, and then you’re stuck until the entire herd is safely in the corrals, around about noon.
 Observers can either walk or take the shuttle bus to the viewing areas—the two hilltops overlook the corrals and the pasture the buffalo have their final charge through.
 When the show is over, most attendees eat an on-site lunch, then head out to the art festival.

 “The annual roundup and working event is the one time each year that we handle the herd,” herd manager Chad Kremer tells Smithsonian.com.
 “The size of the herd must be managed so that the forage resource in the park is not overgrazed.”